spolti/fb0b63de298a4a87b8c09f3a38e2e09a4c98/README.md

  - **W** is a real-valued variable taking values into rang from [0..1]Float.
 This variable indicates whether the corresponding attribute is present or not in the rule.
    - When `W` is smaller than a user-defined `threshold`, the `i-th` condition is removed from the rule.
-   - The greater the value of the `threshold`  the smaller the probability that the corresponding condition will be present in the rule.
-   - The threshold limit used is `0.3` (confirm with Gina about it, it probably is wrong and needs to be updated to 0.7) and the signals below changed to `<=` and `>`
+   - The threshold limit used is `0.3` (confirm with Gina about it, it probably is wrong and needs to be updated to 0.7)
  - **O** indicates the relational operator, `=` and `!=` for (categorical, nominal, usually string or enums) and `>=` and `<` for continuous (float)
    - only the age attribute is linear, the rest are categorical.
    - Age is randomly generated between 0 and 100. (is that correct?)
- - **V** contains one of the values belonging to the domain of attribute `A`, (is coded into binary string which is properly decoded for fitness evaluation -- IS THIS REALLY NEEDED???).
-The number of bits used to encode V is proportional to the number of values in the domain of attribute `A`.
+ - **V** contains one of the values belonging to the domain of attribute.

 > **Note**
 > Each chromosome has a fixed length, the genes are interpreted (based on the weight value W) in such